Skip to content

 Gunbower Forest

-Gunbower Forest floodplain, floodrunners and wetlands inundation (with variable flow rates during winter/spring 2022)
+Gunbower Forest floodplain, floodrunners and wetlands inundation (with variable flow rates during winter/ spring 2023)

 Billabong icon

-• Provide a variety of water depths throughout the forest to provide feeding, foraging and refuge habitat for frogs, turtles and waterbirds, including colonial nesting species and access to breeding habitat for small-bodied native fish
+• Provide a variety of water depths throughout the forest to provide feeding, foraging and refuge habitat for frogs, turtles and waterbirds, including juveniles from colonial nesting species, and access to breeding habitat for small-bodied native fish

 Fish iconFrog iconTurtle iconPlant iconHeron icon